pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

 > review request removed, labeled, unlabeled, synchronized, ready for review,
 > locked, or unlocked.*

-This means that, from the webhook's JSON, you must decide if you want to trigger a build. usually you'd only want to trigger builds when a pull request is `opened` or `synchronized`.
+This means that, from the webhook's JSON, it can be decided if a build is to be triggered.
+Usually, builds should only be triggered when a pull request is `opened` or `synchronized` (a new commit is pushed to an existing pull request).

-Form this page you can also re-deliver payloads that may not have reached Jenkins e.g. if the Jenkins servers were down.
+From this page payloads can be re-delivered if required, for example, if the Jenkins servers were down and the payload was not received.

 Using webhooks is a more efficient method to automatically trigger builds than polling, as it does not require Jenkins to query GitHub on regular intervals.